 - King's Quest: Mask of Eternity has a limit of one short-range weapon (dagger/axe/sword) and one long-range weapon (bow/crossbow).
 When you pick up the new weapon you drop the old one.
 Leave and come back, and the old weapon is still there, in an aversion of Everything Fades.
 However, there isn't really any functional difference between the different short- and long-range weapons except for their strength - except the warhammer, which takes an annoyingly long time to swing.

-- Likewise, the Spazer beam and Plasma beam in Super Metroid cannot be equipped at the same time without glitching the game irrevocably.
-Later side-scrolling iterations in the Metroid series just allow Samus to equip all beams at once.
+- Super Metroid downplays this with beam upgrades; the Spazer Beam and Plasma Beam cannot be equipped at the same time without glitching the game irrevocably, although the Ice and Wave Beams work together with either of the two and with each other.
+Later side-scrolling iterations in the Metroid series, including the original's remake Zero Mission, just allow Samus to equip all beams at once.